Kensington Roof Gardens

-Kensington Roof Gardens (formerly known as Derry and Toms Roof Gardens and later The Roof Gardens) is a private roof garden covering 6000 m2 on top of the former Derry & Toms building on Kensington High Street in central London.
+The Roof Gardens (formerly known as Kensington Roof Gardens) is a private roof garden covering 6000 m2 on top of the former Derry & Toms building on Kensington High Street in west London.

 Originally opened in 1938, the gardens were open to the public until January 2018 when the leaseholder, Virgin Limited Edition, was unable to reach an agreement with the freeholder about renewal of the lease.

 History

 Derry and Toms new Art Deco department store was opened in 1933.
 The gardens were laid out between 1936 and 1938 by Ralph Hancock, a landscape architect who had just created the "Gardens of the Nations" on the 11th floor of the RCA Building in New York, on the instructions of Trevor Bowen (then vice-president of Barkers, the department store giant that owned the site and constructed the building).
 They cost £25,000 to create and visitors were charged 1 shilling to enter.
 Money raised was donated to local hospitals and £120,000 was raised during the next 30 years.